Good Friday: A Play in Verse

 Good Friday: A Play in Verse is a 1914 work by English poet John Masefield, first published in The Fortnightly Review in December 1915.
 Good Friday and Other Poems was published in New York in 1916 by The Macmillan Company and 1917 Heinemann, London.

-By 1913 Masefield was best known for his long narrative poem, Dauber, and the St James's Theatre was reviving his play The Witch and Nan.
+By 1913 Masefield was best known for his long narrative poem, Dauber, and the St James's Theatre was reviving his plays The Witch and Nan.
 Good Friday 1914, was on the eve of war.
 Following the 1916 publication, the poet Edmund Blunden recalled reading Good Friday in a frontline dugout in Richebourg-l'Avoué just as their sentry was killed by a sniper.